 Consider this amazing quote by Carl Rogers, which perfectly encapsulates the point I’m trying to make in this article, “If you really understand a person, if you are willing to enter his private world, you run the risk of being changed yourself.
 You might see it his way, you might find yourself influenced in your attitudes or personality.
 This risk of being changed is one of the most frightening prospects most of us can face.”
 In other words, what we fear most about differing opinions is not that they are unsound — it’s that they actually make sense, even though, at a conscious level, they are out-of-touch with what you believe ought to be right, true, sound, and correct.

 Part of Rogers’s quote, however, was partly inaccurate.
 There is a certain magic of opinions in that, if they are presented in a thoughtful and tactful way, they can add to and modify what you already believe in (to your benefit).
 As such, the risk of transforming our attitudes doesn’t have to be one of the most frightening prospects most of us can face, but the most exhilarating.
-For someone who questions, challenges, and reframes our opinions judiciously, and without the need for condescension, is a person worth befriending.
-Otherwise, conversations with him or her would just be boring all of the time — you would be reaffirming what you two already believe in, foregoing edification and enlightenment in the interest of drifting further away in your little bubble.
+For someone who questions and challenges our opinions judiciously, and without the need for condescension, is a person worth befriending.
+Otherwise, conversations with him or her would just be boring all of the time — you would be reaffirming what you two already believe in, drifting further away in your little bubble.
 That doesn’t sound very productive to me.

 So, go out and disagree with somebody.
 Disagree with everybody if you have to.
 Because apart from our opinions, there is not much else to set us apart as human beings.